PCRWR Invites Companies To Showcase Technologies In Pakistan Water Week Exhibition - UrduPoint

 PCRWR Invites Companies To Showcase Technologies In Pakistan Water Week Exhibition

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Oct, 2022 ) :Pakistan Council of Research in Water Resources (PCRWR) has invited national and international companies to showcase their technologies during the exhibition to be arranged as a part of Pakistan Water Week celebrations, starting from October 27-28.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Oct, 2022 ) :Pakistan Council of Research in Water Resources (PCRWR) has planned to arrange `Pakistan Water Week Exhibition 2022' from October 27-28 to showcase the cutting-edge water and wastewater technologies and solutions manufactured by national and international companies, as a part of Pakistan Water Week celebrations.

-Pakistan Water Week 2022 Exhibition is an event that features the latest cutting-edge water and wastewater technologies and solutions.

 According to the PCRWR, Smart Water Management together with 3R + IOT are essential approaches that can provide businesses, especially factories, a more efficient and resilient water supply system, improving sustainability and reducing costs.

-This approach emphasizes on reusing water, reducing water losses and recycling resources and wastewater together with IOT for systems that monitor the quality of water in real-time.
+This approach emphasizes reusing water, reducing water losses and recycling resources and wastewater together with IOT for systems that monitor the quality of water in real time.
 Thus, users will be able to manage water resources more effectively.